 I want to

 However, not all phrasal verbs are separable.
 Some of them cannot be separated in the statement.
 Pay attention to the following examples:

 As I was looking for her in the library, I

 Here, if you put the object in the middle of the phrasal verb, the sentence would make no sense.

 You should seriously

-These phrasal verbs are normally used together to have a specific meaning.
-If they are to be used completely independently, their meanings become different.
+These phrasal verbs are normally used together to convey a specific meaning.
+If they are used independently, their meanings can change significantly.